- What is Diabetes Mellitus?

 - Increased appetite ( polyphagia); again, this doesn’t occur in all cases.
 As the body is unable to extract the sugar from the diet, it is effectively starving, therefore some diabetic animals become frantically hungry as the body is desperate to gain nutrition from the food.

 - Cataracts – cataracts occur when the lens of the eye becomes cloudy, and causes the eye to become blind.
-They tend to occur only when the diabetes has been present for some time, and often occur despite treatment.
-They are far more common in dogs than cats.
+They can develop quickly and are sadly common in dogs, despite treatment.

 - Urinary tract infections (Cystitis); these are generally only uncovered when the vet takes a urine sample, as they are often symptom free.
 Diabetic animals have very high levels of sugar in their urine, which makes it a very easy place for bacteria to grow and set up an infection.